 For the last couple of years, the use of Artificial Intelligence in several areas of our life has captivated our attention: self-driving cars, face-recognizing drones, and virtual assistants (Siri, Google Assistant, and Alexa) all just the tip of the iceberg in a rapidly-growing industry segment.
 As end users, we regularly rely on virtual assistants, we read about the technology, and we can’t help having the “WOW”-factor when we see AI’s applications in real life.

 If you haven’t seen the video before, you’re probably saying WOW!
 That sounds so natural! (recover and continue reading) Now, back to earth, imagine yourself asking AI-based assistant: “Hey Jarvis/hey Google/Hey PM/Ahoy assistant!” (whichever you prefer)

 That time is not so far away, but let’s start at the beginning:

 Artificial Intelligence, according to Wikipedia, is basically intelligence demonstrated by machines, as opposite to ‘natural’ intelligence demonstrated by humans.
 AI has several branches of study, for this article, I’ll focus on Machine Learning (ML).
 Machine Learning is the process where machines make decisions, not derived as it would be traditionally, from explicitly programmed logic (“if this, then that, or, case A then C, case B then D”) but instead, trained with a dataset we provide.

 Imagine an AI-based machine inferring or forecasting results for future projects based on thousands of experiences, or project records (KPIs, user stories, tasks, delays, schedules, and so forth)?
 That’s the magic of it, that this AI machine can process thousands of project records in seconds, make connections, and reach a conclusion.
 I would call this AI machine that learns from project management experience “Project Management AI (PM.AI)”.

 Project management AI (PM.AI) lets project managers use an AI-based assistant to transform time-consuming tasks.
+PM.AI could:

 Letting PMs focus on the big picture, with things such as

-If we could use AI-based assistants, we could provide more value to our companies (remember, we’re not paid by our time, but for the value we bring.)
+If we could use AI-based assistants, we could provide more value to our companies.
+Remember, we’re not paid by our time, but for the value we bring.

-A fully autonomous (in my opinion ‘autonomous’ is an evolving term; what is autonomous for us now, might not be in 10 years) AI-based project manager is not going to appear anytime in the near future, but based on my research PM.AI has come a long way, let’s look at the beginning:
+A fully autonomous (in my opinion ‘autonomous’ is an evolving term; what is autonomous for us now, might be something completely different in 10 years) AI-based project manager is not going to appear anytime in the near future, but based on my research PM.AI has come a long way, let’s look at the beginning:

-This is the foundation, be ability of a machine to integrate systems either to create or update repositories (Jira, Trello, etc) from different sources (Slack, Microsoft Teams, etc).
+This is the foundation, the ability of a machine to integrate systems either to create or update repositories (Jira, Trello, etc) from different sources (Slack, Microsoft Teams, etc).
 Real-life use cases: Zapier can connect with multiple platforms, execute workflows, basically move your data with a few clicks.
 Stratejos.ai allows you to create user stories, tasks on Jira from Slack.
 (Not sure about the AI domain though)

 Chatbots that can parse conversations and action items.
 Real-life use cases: Fireflies.ai can jump into our meeting calls, send transcripts and even highlight relevant keywords.
 Chatbots can be are more common on customer service, helping customers with common requests.

 Timeframe: 5 years